 In the past, the Two Oceans Aquarium has always supported International Coastal Cleanup Day, taking place in September each year.
 Trash Bash is a campaign by the Two Oceans Aquarium, expanding on our previous cleanup commitments.
-With your support, we hope to grow attendance of these cleanups and to entrench them as part of Cape Town’s culture.
+With your support, we hope to grow the attendance of these cleanups and to entrench them as part of Cape Town’s culture.